RiskIQ/malriq/README.md

 #### Install transforms
 * Open Maltego
-* Click main icon at top left, with 3 circles
+* Click the Orb in the top left (the Maltego icon with three circles)
-* Go to Import->Import Configuration
+* Select the menu item Import->Import Configuration
 * Select malriq.mtz (within the same directory as this README)
 * Click Next
-* Select Transforms + Transform Sets
+* Select both Transforms + Transform Sets
 * Click Next, then Finish

 #### Try it